zack-bitcoin/amoveo/docs/basics/scam_immunity.md

 An example use-case of public key cryptography.
 If you want to spend some money to someone, we want it to be the case that only you are able to spend the money, and no one else can spend it.
 So we would require you to cryptographically sign the message explaining that you want to spend the money.

 All other cryptographic constructs used in blockchain are very controversial.
 It isn't clear if any other cryptography tools could be useful in blockchain, or if only hash functions and signatures are useful.

 Game Theory
 =========

 Blockchains involve repeated games between many participants.
 In order to reason about blockchains, it is necessary that the strategy that the players are using, it is stable.
 Either the players are using the same strategy every time, or there is some kind of negative feedback, so if players divert from the expected strategy, the feedback mechanism pushes everyone back to the expected strategy.

 Even if we can know that a blockchain's game is stable, that does not prove that the blockchain is secure.
 Stability is necessary so that we can make any sort of reliable prediction about how the blockchain will behave in the future.
 If a blockchain was built on an instable game, then we could not make any sort of prediction about how it will work tomorrow.
 It would change in unpredictable ways.
+So we would be unable to know if it will continue being a secure blockchain in the future.

 All secure blockchains are built on stable games.
 But not all stable games enable secure blockchains.